 They write that it is only in the short term – for one or two years – that monetary policy can have a limited influence on real returns.
 But this short term is not decisive for the vast majority of savers.
 In the longer term, a restrictive monetary policy in times of economic weakness and low inflation rates is even harmful to savers as the economy is further weakened, and thus also its capacity to achieve higher real returns.
 In other words, not all interest rate increases are good for savers.
 Interest rates that are too high in economically weak times can lead to savers receiving somewhat more money for a short time, but in the long term they lose all the more.

 Bad monetary policy can trigger instability and disrupt the economy, according to the study.
 Good monetary policy, however, creates one of the preconditions for sustainable and stable growth.
 It cannot, however, influence the real returns on investment over the medium and longer term.
 And even if it could, the ECB’s job is to ensure price stability.
-To achieve this, the ECB aims for an annual inflation rate of just under 2%.
+To achieve this, the ECB aims for an annual inflation rate of 2%.

 The authors of the paper warn that history shows what happens when a central bank abandons this goal and conducts an inappropriate monetary policy without taking account of inflation or the state of the economy.
 During and immediately after the First World War, the Deutsche Reichsbank, despite the demand shock caused by the war and rising inflation rates, stuck to a key interest rate that was much too low.
 The upshot was hyperinflation.
 Germany also experienced the opposite: in the early 1930s, the Reichsbank increased interest rates despite a collapsing economy and sharply falling prices.
 The result was a downwards spiral and a deepening of the depression.